Skip to main content

 Anecdote: crossing Saigon's scooter–jammed main streets: A very old Vietnamese lady taught me how:

-1) when a slight brief break in traffic, step resolutely off
+1) when a slight brief break in traffic, step resolutely off the curb into traffic, &

 2) DO NOT STOP, change speed or

-AND look straight ahead which tells
+which tells

-scooters you are resolute & trusting.
+resolute & trusting.

-Scooter drivers are very skilled relying on
+Scooter drivers are very skilled relying on your predictable direction and speed.

-OR, very safe alternative, walk downstream of
+OR, very safe alternative, walk downstream of an old lady who is

-an old lady who is crossing street. 🥴
+crossing street. 🥴

 Anecdote: scooters on Saigon sidewalk: Think you are safe on Saigon's sidewalks?
 Nope.
 Walking on Saigon sidewalk around a corner, I jumped back fast out of the way of scooters on the sidewalk shortcutting around the corner.
 Only saw 1 scooter accident.